 Acclaimed British ‘auteur’ Edgar Wright needs little introduction.
 If one is not familiar with his name, they will be his work.
 I need not mention the practically nation-defining Cornetto Trilogy, nor the sleeper-hit, Bryan Lee O’Malley adaptation from 2010 that met its principle success on home release thanks to legions of passionate fans.
-Ahead of his next and latest feature Last Night in Soho, which sees Anya Taylor-Joy, Matt Smith and others group for a time-travel horror-mystery (I know right!), it seems a good time to reflect upon the director’s clean catalogue of comedy and action, especially considering Soho‘s now potentially uncertain September release window (thanks to world affairs).
+Ahead of his next and latest feature Last Night in Soho, which sees Anya Taylor-Joy, Matt Smith and others group for a time-travel horror-mystery (I know right!), it seems a good time to reflect upon the director’s clean catalogue of comedy and action, especially considering Soho‘s uncertain September release window.
 From Shaun of the Dead to Baby Driver, we’re working worst to best.
 Note: A Fistful of Fingers, technically Wright’s first feature-length, has been omitted from the list due to its lack of availability. :(.

 5. Baby Driver (2017)